ankushs92/bdma-ulb-datamining-assignment-2/README.md

 ```

-Or, if you prefer, go to Test.java, and just run the code
+Or, if you prefer, go to Test.java, and just run the code.